-For the identification of PV streamers, we use +/-2 potential vorticity unit (PVU; 1 PVU = 10-6 K kg-1 m2 s-1) contours on isentropic surfaces between 300 and 350 K with 5 K intervals.
-Note that PV has generally negative values in the Southern Hemisphere, and that we will use absolute PV values for consistency in both the text and figures.
+For the identification of PV streamers, we use ± 2 potential vorticity unit (PVU; $1 \text{ PVU} = 10^{-6} \text{ K kg}^{-1} \text{ m}^2 \text{ s}^{-1}$) contours on isentropic surfaces between 300 and 350 K with 5 K intervals.
+Note that PV has generally negative values in the Southern Hemisphere, and that we will use absolute PV values for consistency in both the text and figures hereafter.
 The 2 PVU surface is usually considered as the dynamical tropopause, which adequately reflects transient upper-tropospheric disturbances.
 In a first stage, we define the stratospheric body in each hemisphere by the most equatorward 2 PVU contour that encircles the pole.
-If such a contour does not exist, we appoint the longest 2 PVU contour as stratospheric body, provided that this contour extends over more than 180 degrees in the zonal direction and reaches at least partly poleward of 80° latitude.
+If such a contour does not exist, we appoint the longest 2 PVU contour as stratospheric body, provided that this contour extends over more than 180° in the zonal direction and reaches at least partly poleward of 80° latitude.
 This study only considers stratospheric PV streamers (PV > 2 PVU) and ignores their tropospheric counterparts.

-In a second stage, we evaluate for each pair of contour points on the 2 PVU contour that demarcates the stratospheric body if the (1) width W < 1500 km, (2) the length L > 1000 km, and (3) their ratio r = L/W > 1, see also the schematic in Fig. 1.
+In a second stage, we evaluate, for each pair of contour points on the 2 PVU contour that demarcates the stratospheric body, if the (1) width W < 1500 km, (2) the length L>1000 km, and (3) their ratio r = L/W>1; see also the schematic in Fig. 1.
 If all three criteria are satisfied, then the surface between the two contour points A and B and the corresponding contour segment is considered as a PV streamer.
-The distances W and L are measured by the great-circle distances between points A and B, and C and D, respectively (Fig. 1).
-The chosen geometrical criteria are the strictest in the sensitivity tests of De Vries et al. (2018) and intend to limit the detection of PV streamers to those that exhibit a very elongated form.
-If more than 50 % of the stratospheric body is covered by stratospheric streamers, all PV streamers are removed at that particular time instance and isentropic surface for that hemisphere, assuming that the 2 PVU contour is too distorted to realistically represent the dynamical tropopause.
-A further screening removes all PV streamers with a surface area < 100,000 km2 to retain only structures with relevance to the larger-scale circulation.
+The distances W and L are measured by the great-circle distances between points A and B and C and D, respectively (Fig. 1).
+We choose the strictest geometrical criteria of the sensitivity tests of De Vries et al. (2018) with the intention to limit the detection of PV streamers to those that exhibit a very elongated form.
+If more than 50% of the stratospheric body is covered by stratospheric streamers, all PV streamers are removed at that particular time instance and isentropic surface for that hemisphere, assuming that the 2 PVU contour is too distorted to realistically represent the dynamical tropopause.
+A further screening removes all PV streamers with a surface area $< 100000 \text{ km}^2$ to retain only structures with relevance to the larger-scale circulation.
 Our methodology does not distinguish between anticyclonic and cyclonic wave breaking (Martius et al., 2007), which is considered of secondary importance as both types of wave breaking can be associated with precipitation extremes (Ryoo et al., 2013; Hu et al., 2017; Moore et al., 2019).
 Figure 3 demonstrates the functionality of the algorithm with PV on the 335 K isentrope in the upper panel and the identified PV streamers in the lower panel.